TheeMattOliver/mattoliver/README.md

 ## About the Project

-My hope is that a website provides a helpful example of some of the most recent product and web development work I've done, and that by putting it in one place, I can reason about where I'm going.
+My hope is that a website provides a helpful example of some of the most recent work I've done, and that by putting as much it in one place as I can, it helps reason about where I'm going.

 The site is live at [mattoliver.xyz](https://mattoliver.xyz).